-Part of the Directive 2014/94/EU Requirement Alterna ransport / tive Fuel in the NIR) Yes / No ANNEX I: 1.
+Part of the Directive 2014/94/EU Requirement Alterna ransport / tive Fuel in the NIR) Yes/ No ANNEX I: 1.
 Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions.
-Road, waterl Yes ANNEX I: 2.
-Policy measures supporting the imple mentation of the national policy framework Information on those measures shall include the following elements: direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, use of public procurement in support of alternative fuels, including joint procurement, demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process.
-Road, waterl but Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels Yes ANNEX I: 3.
+Road, water Yes ANNEX I: 2.
+Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: • direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, • availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, • use of public procurement in support of alternative fuels, including joint procurement, • demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process.
+Road, water but Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels Yes ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
-Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
-Not explicitly CNG, LNG Yes Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
-Road, wa Electricity Yes ANNEX I: 4.
-Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
-Road, wa Electricity bio Yes ANNEX I: 5.
-Targets and objectives • Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 All / Electricity, LNG, hydrogen Yes Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road, waterl Yes Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road, waterborne, ai Electricity, CNG, LNG Hydrogen Yes Information on the methodology applied to take account of the charging efficiency of high power recharging points Road Electricity Yes ANNEX I:6 Alternative fuels infrastructure developments ternative fuels Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road / Electricity, CNG, LNG, Hydrogen transport, LNG also for waterborne transport, while all the other combinations are either absent or not applicable.
+Road, waterborne / Electricity, CNG, LNG, Hydrogen Yes Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
+Not explicit CNG, LNG Yes Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
+Road, waterborne / Electricity, hydrogen Yes ANNEX I: 4.
+Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&amp;D, broken down by fuel and by transport mode.
+Road, waterborne / Electricity, hydrogen, biofuels Yes ANNEX I: 5.
+Targets and objectives • Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 All / Electricity, LNG, hydrogen Yes • Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road, water Yes Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road, waterborne, air / Electricity, CNG, LNG, Hydrogen Yes Information on the methodology applied to take account of the charging efficiency of high power recharging points Road Electricity Yes ANNEX I:6 Alternative fuels infrastructure developments IEX I:6 rnative fuels istructure (capacity actually used) Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road / Electricity, CNG LNG, Hydrogen